sudormrfbin/helix/book/src/icons.md

 "LICENSE" = { icon = "…", color = "#…" }
 "rs" = { icon = "…", color = "#…" }
 ```

+These icons appear in the file picker, in the statusline `file-type-icon` component, and in the bufferline (when enabled).

 > An icon flavor TOML file can define none, some or all of these icons.